-Other than getting up close and personal to a variety of animal and bird life, kids can let off all the steam they like with things such as elephant rides, animal feeding shows and pedal-boat rides on the lake.
+Other than getting up close and personal with a variety of animal and bird life, kids can let off all the steam they like with things such as elephant rides, animal feeding shows and pedal-boat rides on the lake.
 If your kids can have so much fun, you can bet your bottom dollar you'll be spending quite some time here too.

 It's definitely a great place for kids to go crazy.
 While you are here, don't forget to let the kids go wild examining the animal statues scattered around the zoo.
 There are life-size figurines of elephants, bears and a few prehistoric creatures.

 Dusit Zoo forms a lush green wedge between Dusit Park and Chitrlada Palace in the Dusit District of Bangkok.
 It is the oldest zoo in Thailand having been open for close to seventy years now.
 It's probably one of Asia's better zoos too.

 The zoo was originally built by King Chulalongkorn (Rama V) as his own private botanical garden adjacent to the royal palace.
 Ever since 1954, the zoo has been run by the state-owned Zoological Park Organization.